Home / publications / commentaries /

-The Labour government has made a series of pledges on migration: to bring down net migration, reduce reliance on overseas workers, tackle smuggling gangs, clear the asylum backlog, and accelerate the removal of people without legal status in the UK.
+After one year in government, has Labour made significant progress towards its pledges on migration?
+In this piece, we examine five such pledges – to bring down net migration, reduce reliance on overseas workers, tackle smuggling gangs, clear the asylum backlog, and accelerate the removal of people without legal status in the UK.

-Progress on several of the pledges can be tracked using readily available official data.
-However, the data do not always tell us everything we might want to know.
-The government’s success or failure in relation to some of its aims cannot be assessed at all using publicly available data.
-This commentary explains what the data do and do not tell us about the Labour government’s progress towards its goals as it begins implementing its plans.
+The data allow us to track general progress towards key pledges, though they do not always tell us everything we might want to know.
+For example, it is often difficult to determine the impact of specific policies by looking at the overall data.
+In addition, the government’s success or failure in relation to some of its broader aims cannot be assessed at all using public data.
+This commentary explains what the data do and do not tell us about the Labour government’s progress towards its goals.

 Pledge 1: Bringing down net migration

 Net migration – the number of people immigrating to the UK minus the number leaving the country – reached record levels after Brexit.
-The ONS revised its estimates upwards several times, with its latest figures showing a peak of just over 900,000 in the year ending 30 June 2023.
-A year later, this had declined by 20% (Figure 1).
-However, net migration has remained at historically high levels and the government has said it wants to bring numbers down.
+The ONS revised its estimates upwards several times, with its latest figures showing a peak of 906,000 in the year ending 30 June 2023.

 Figure 1

 Net migration was expected to decline from 2024 onwards, regardless of the change in government or any new policies.
 This is for two main reasons.
-First, more former international students are emigrating following a boom in arrivals between 2021 and 2023, although student emigration is not as high as expected because a higher share stayed in the UK.
-Second, immigration has declined following the introduction of visa restrictions by the previous government.
+First, immigration has declined following the introduction of visa restrictions by the previous government.
 In 2024, the number of visas issued for work and study fell by 56% and 14%, respectively.
+This sharp decline was possible because net migration under the previous government had been so high.
+Second, more former international students are emigrating following a boom in arrivals between 2021 and 2023, although student emigration is not as high as expected because a higher share stayed in the UK.

-The government has so far maintained most of the restrictions that the Conservatives introduced in the first half of 2024.
+The government has maintained the restrictions introduced by the Conservatives in the first half of 2024.
 That includes the ban on partners and children of care workers and most overseas students, increasing the general skilled worker salary threshold from £26,200 to £38,700, and abolishing the 20% going rate discount for migrants working in shortage occupations.
-Planned increases to the £29,000 threshold for family migrants have been frozen pending a review by the MAC.
-Later in 2025, the government is expected to publish a White Paper outlining any further changes to the UK’s immigration policy.
+Planned increases to the £29,000 threshold for family migrants remain frozen pending a final decision by the government, after the Migration Advisory Committee (MAC) published its review of the issue in early June 2025.

-In one sense, it will be easy to track whether the Labour government is fulfilling its promises to lower net migration: official data will reveal if net migration falls by a significant amount in the coming years.
-However, declining numbers will not necessarily result from the current government’s policies.
-They will also result from the previous government’s policies, or changes in migration patterns that are independent from policy changes.
+In one sense, the data show that Labour has made progress towards fulfilling its promise to lower net migration.
+Official numbers will reveal if net migration continues to fall in the coming years from its still relatively high levels.
+So far, declining numbers do not result from the current government’s policies.
 In addition, the numbers alone do not tell us much about the impacts of net migration, which depend in large part on who is migrating, not just how many.

 Pledge 2: Reducing reliance on overseas workers

-In opposition, Labour said that the number of work visas issued was too high and that UK employers should reduce their reliance on overseas workers.
-The government pledged to improve training and reduce demand for overseas workers by linking policies on immigration and skills.
-The MAC has been tasked to collaborate with the newly created Skills England and other institutions on new labour market policies.
-It has also been commissioned to review demand for overseas visas in IT and engineering, and asked to proactively monitor sectors where skill shortages led to surges in overseas employment.
-However, the government’s plans remain at a relatively early stage, and it is not yet clear whether they will affect the number of people coming to the UK.
-Even if the government succeeds in improving domestic skills, this will not automatically translate into fewer migrants, as the Migration Advisory Committee has pointed out.
+In addition to the restrictions, the government pledged to improve training and reduce demand for overseas workers by linking policies on immigration and skills.
+The MAC has been tasked to collaborate with Skills England and other institutions on labour market policies, review demand for overseas visas in key sectors, and proactively monitor sectors which experience skill shortages.
+However, it is not clear whether or how these measures will affect the number of people coming to the UK.
+Even if the government succeeds in improving domestic skills, this will not automatically translate into fewer migrants, as the MAC has pointed out .

-The number of skilled worker visas issued fell by 60% in 2024 compared to the year before.
-This was mostly driven by an 81% decline in Health and Care visas issued, though other skilled visa issuances also fell in the second half of the year.
+Skilled Worker visa grants fell by 60% in 2024 compared to the year before, and numbers somewhat stabilised in the first quarter of 2025.
+The overall decline in 2024 was mostly driven by an 81% fall in Health and Care visa grants, though other visa issuances on the route also fell in the second half of the year.
 This likely reflects the combined impact of the new restrictions, as well as operational changes in the Home Office to scrutinise sponsorship applications in the care sector more carefully and step up enforcement against employers who break the law.

 Official data will tell us whether work visa numbers continue to decline.
 However, it will be difficult to assess whether domestic skills initiatives are having an impact, or whether any future declines result from the government’s new policies.